 Rewards rate winner: Ink Business Preferred

-In comparison, the Ink Business Unlimited gives 1.5 percent cash back on all purchases.
+In comparison, the Ink Business Unlimited provides 1.5 percent cash back on all purchases.
 That may be attractive if you want a simple rewards structure or if your spending doesn’t align with the Ink Business Preferred’s bonus categories.
-But if you often hit the road to see customers or if you reach your target audience through online ads, you may get a better return with the Ink Business Preferred.
+But if you often hit the road to see customers, or if you reach your target audience through online ads, you may get a better return with the Ink Business Preferred.

-Annual Fee winner: Ink Business Unlimited
+Annual fee winner: Ink Business Unlimited

 Which card earns the most?